HL7/fhir-shorthand/input/pagecontent/reference.md

 Extension arrays are found at the root level of every resource, nested inside every element, and recursively inside each extension.
 Extensions are elements in these arrays.
 When an extension is added to an extension array, a name (technically, a slice name) is assigned.
 Extensions can be identified by that slice name, or the extension's URL.

-The path to an extension is constructed by combining the path to the extension array with a reference to the extension in square brackets:
+The path to an extension is constructed by combining the path to the extension array with a reference to slice name in square brackets:

 ```
-<Extension>[{extension slice name|id|URL}]
+<Extension>[{name or id or URL}]
 ```

 For locally-defined extensions, using the slice name is the simplest choice.
 For externally-defined extensions, the canonical URL can be easier to find than the slice name.